Cidaas/cidaas-android-sdk/Migration.md

      <!--te-->

-  #Cidaas
+## Cidaas

-  The following methods are available in Cidaas
+The following methods are available in the `cidaas` package

   * [Native Browser Login](#native-browser-login)